Jamie Bowden

 Feel free to email me via jamie@jamiebowden.com or call/WA me on +44 7779 353040.

-Note to Media: Please be advised that I won't be conducting TV or radio interviews or briefings on potential summer flight disruption at UK airports or any operational/marketing challenges involving British Airways.
+Note to Media: Please be advised that I won't be conducting TV or radio interviews on potential summer flight disruption at UK airports or any operational/marketing challenges affecting British Airways.

 February 2024